lelutin/puppet-fail2ban/README.md

      issues warnings to users that are using it.
 Users of the fail2ban module should instead remove the resources for the jails that must be removed.

+ * The directory `/etc/fail2ban/jail.d` is now getting purged by default.
+Users who would like to preserve files in this directory that are not managed by puppet should now set the `purge_jail_dot_d` parameter to the `fail2ban` class to false.

 ## Parameters to fail2ban class ##

 All of the values configured through the `fail2ban` class are used to configure